InnerSourceCommons/InnerSourcePatterns/introducing-metrics-in-innersource.md

 Produce a characterization of metrics as this might be helpful for others to understand and follow.

 * Nearly always InnerSource is not a goal in-and-of itself but a proposal of how to improve some larger problem that the company is having.
 One class of metrics is around that larger goal (e.g. quality, interrupt-driven work, duplicated code, etc.) and reflects the company's progress towards it.
 * Another class of metrics is around how much InnerSourcing is happening.
-A raw definition of InnerSource based on the number and frequency of code submissions to a repository not owned by the submitter's team could be measurable in a few ways.
+A raw definition of InnerSource based on code submissions to a repository not owned by the submitter's team could be measurable in a few ways.
-* A third class of metrics are KPIs that we believe will improve the raw amount of InnerSourcing happening (e.g. mean-time-to-review, number of comments and/or frequency of 'changes requested' on PRs by trusted committers, automated test run on PR, etc.).
+* A third class of metrics are KPIs that we believe will improve the raw amount of InnerSourcing happening (e.g. mean-time-to-review, automated test runs on PRs, etc.).

 Note: The aforementioned metrics are some common examples.
 They aren't a one-size-fits-all.
 We expect the business goals of the organization to drive the metric selection process.